zjzijielu/gnn-exp-anonymous/graphsage-simple/README.md

 # Submodule for gnn-exp
-Refer to https://github.com/zjzijielu/gnn-exp for a detailed runbook.
+Refer to root folder README for a detailed runbook.

 # Reference PyTorch GraphSAGE Implementation
 ### Author: William L. Hamilton